 PubMed ID: 18346099

-To critically examine the existing evidence investigating an association between fast-food consumption and increased caloric intake leading to weight gain and obese.
+To critically examine the existing evidence investigating an association between fast-food consumption and increased caloric intake leading to weight gain and obesity.

 - Studies published through February 2008

 Prospective studies with a duration of follow-up less than six months.